 Technology in the Classroom

-The use of technology in the classroom can be a powerful tool for teaching about World War II in Germany.
+Technology in the classroom can be a powerful tool for teaching about World War II in Germany.
 With technology, multimedia presentations help students better understand the history and events of the war.

 Oral presentations and projects

 In order to give students a better understanding of the events that took place during World War II, many teachers choose to have their students do oral presentations and projects about different aspects of the war.
+It can be an excellent way for students to learn more about the history of the conflict and improve their German language skills.

 See Related: What If Germany Won WW1?